 Determine which transmission is installed on your Kia.

-In this guide, you will learn how to replace the ABS pump on Kia vehicles.
+In this guide, you will find step-by-step instructions on how to change the oxygen sensor on Kia vehicles.

 What you will need